phoughton/cribbage_scorer/README.md

 For details, history and a good summary of the rules of the game see [Wikipedia](https://en.wikipedia.org/wiki/Cribbage)

-For instruction on how to play and the rules see the [American Cribbage Congress](http://www.cribbage.org/NewSite/rules)
+For instruction on how to play and the rules see the [American Cribbage Congress](http://www.cribbage.org/NewSite/rules) (see link to PDF)

 The code for the web server front end that uses this python API can be [found on GitHub](https://github.com/phoughton/cribbage_server).